Philippine five-peso note

 The Philippine five-peso note (Filipino: Limang Piso) (₱5) was a denomination of Philippine currency.
-Philippine president Emilio Aguinaldo is featured on the front side of the note, while the Declaration of the Philippine Independence is featured on the reverse side.
-This banknote was circulated until the demonetization of main banknotes under the New Design Series on January 3, 2018.
-Its printing was stopped in June 1995 and was replaced by coins.
+Philippine president Emilio Aguinaldo is featured on the front side of the note, and the Declaration of the Philippine Independence on the reverse side.
+This banknote was circulated until the demonetization of main banknotes under the New Design/BSP series on January 3, 2018.
+Its printing was stopped when it was replaced by the BSP series five-peso coins, also featuring Aguinaldo, in June 1995.